Top 5 Treks in Nepal. There are many options for the Top 5 treks in Nepal and with so many choices, it can become overwhelming.

 Day 15 – Got stuck at the pass, couldn’t cross, so had to backtrack back to Arughat Bazaar.

 2 – Everest Base Camp Trek

-This variation of the Everest Base Camp Trek is my #2 of top 5 treks in Nepal and is a 21 day trek that includes both the Gokyo Lakes and also a climb of 6120m Island Peak.
+2rd on my Top 5 Treks in Nepal list is Everest Base Camp w/Island Peak and is a 21 day trek that includes both the Gokyo Lakes and also a climb of 6120m Island Peak.
 If you just do the Everest Base Camp trek, it can be done in 12 days or with Gokyo in about 14 to 15 days.
 I highly recommend the variation to Gokyo Lakes and the Cho La (5420m) pass.
 Typically this trek is started by flying into Lukla, however, you can take a bus from Kathmandu to Jiri and hike from there to Lukla in about 4 to 5 days.

 If you really want to add some adventure and excitement to your Everest Base Camp trek, you can also add on Island Peak to this trip.
 It’s about a 3-4 day addition following Everest Base Camp, however, by this time you should be well acclimatized and can head right up the mountain from Island Peak Base Camp.
 A note on this, is that these days, the glacier at Island Peak has quite a few crevasses to cross and also ladders are now involved as well as the glacier is changing.
 Ten years ago, this was not the case and you could climb without much glacier experience.
 For the climb you will need proper permits, equipment and a climbing guide as well.
 The view from the top though is worth the effort as it gives you unparalleled views of Lotse South and pretty good views of Makalu.

 * Highlights of Everest Base Camp Trek

 2. Crossing Cho-La (5420m), Climbing Gokyo-Ri (5357m) for great views, and climbing Island Peak (6130m)